MESH-Research/invenio-record-importer-kcworks/README.md

 Prior to running the importer, the required configuration variables listed below must be set either in the `invenio.cfg` file or as environment variables.
 A jsonlines file containing the serialized metadata records named `records-for-import.json` must also be placed in the folder identified by the RECORD_IMPORTER_DATA_DIR environment variable.
 All files for the records to be imported should be placed in the folder identified by the RECORD_IMPORTER_FILES_LOCATION environment variable.

+## Dependencies

+In addition to the normal InvenioRDM packages and KCWorks, this module relies in particular on the following packages, which are also installed in the standard KCWorks environment:

+- invenio-remote-user-data
+- invenio-group-collections

+Fetching of user data and creation of group collections relies on these packages being properly configured.

 ## Configuration

 The importer relies on several environment variables.
 These can be set in the `invenio.cfg` file of the InvenioRDM instance, or in a `.env` file in the base directory of the InvenioRDM instance.
 If they are set in the `.env` file they must be prefixed with `INVENIO_`.